International-Seismological-Centre/docker-isclocator/README.md

 This project was created to allow users on all platforms to be able to use ISC Locator without a need of compiling it.
 ISC Locator can be found and downloaded on our [offcial website](http://www.isc.ac.uk/iscbulletin/iscloc/).

-This container is built that **two** extra parameters provided to docker run will be passed directly to iscloc command.
+[This container](https://hub.docker.com/r/iscdev/iscloc/) is built that **two** extra parameters provided to docker run will be passed directly to iscloc command.
 For example, if you run:

 	docker run [run options] iscdev/iscloc /data/in_file.dat /data/out_file.log

 you pass `/data/in_file.dat` and `/data/out_file.log` to iscloc program.

+---
+**For more information how to install and configure Docker [click here](https://docs.docker.com/engine/installation/)**

+---
 ### Required parameters
 Thic container need three parameters to be spcified in order to work correctly and save output to file.
 Two of which were mentioned above and one extra parameter for shared folder with host os and docker image.